Civil rights movement: Legacy

-Civil rights protest activity had an observable impact on white American's views on race and politics over time.
-White people who live in counties in which civil rights protests of historical significance occurred have been found to have lower levels of racial resentment against blacks, are more likely to identify with the Democratic Party as well as more likely to support affirmative action.
+Civil rights protest activity had an observable impact on white Americans' views on race and politics over time.
+White people who live in counties in which civil rights protests of historical significance occurred have been found to have lower levels of racial resentment against Black people, are more likely to identify with the Democratic Party, as well as more likely to support affirmative action.

-One study found that non-violent activism of the era tended to produce favorable media coverage and changes in public opinion focusing on the issues organizers were raising, but violent protests tended to generate unfavorable media coverage that generated public desire to restore law and order.
+One study found that non-violent activism of the era tended to produce favorable media coverage and changes in public opinion, focusing on the issues organizers were raising, but violent protests tended to generate unfavorable media coverage that generated public desire to restore law and order.

-The 1964 Act was passed to end discrimination in various fields based on race, color, religion, sex, or national origin in the areas of employment and public accommodation.
+The 1964 Act was passed to end discrimination in various fields based on race, color, religion, sex, or national origin in employment and public accommodations.
 The 1964 Act did not prohibit sex discrimination against persons employed at educational institutions.
-A parallel law, Title VI, had also been enacted in 1964 to prohibit discrimination in federally funded private and public entities.
+A parallel law, Title VI, was also enacted in 1964 to prohibit discrimination in federally funded public and private entities.
 It covered race, color, and national origin but excluded sex.
 Feminists during the early 1970s lobbied Congress to add sex as a protected class category.
 In 1972, Title IX was enacted to fill this gap and prohibit discrimination in all federally funded education programs.
-Title IX, or the Education Amendments of 1972 was later renamed the Patsy T. Mink Equal Opportunity in Education Act following Mink's death in 2002.
+Title IX, or the Education Amendments of 1972, was later renamed the Patsy T. Mink Equal Opportunity in Education Act following Mink's death in 2002.